DanielMolinaR/DanielMolinaR/README.md

 - 👋 Hi, I’m Dani
 - 👀 I’m interested in software development :computer: and finance :money_with_wings:
-- 🌱 I’m currently learning android development :iphone: and long term investing :chart_with_upwards_trend:
+- 🌱 I’m currently learning android development :iphone:, blockchain and long term investing :chart_with_upwards_trend:
 - 💞️ I’m looking to collaborate on GoLang and AI projects :robot:
 - 📫 How to reach me dani99mr31@gmail.com